Congratulations on deciding to build your own computer! In this guide, we’ll take you through the building process one step at a time.

 1. Install OS

 Now that your build has powered up, you need to install your operating system.
-If you’re building a gaming PC, you’ll likely want to choose Windows 10 for your operating system.
+If you’re building a gaming PC, you’ll likely want to choose Windows 10 or 11 for your operating system.

 - Insert the USB flash drive into a USB port on your computer